 The following steps are recommended in order to initialize ADC operation:

-1. Configure the resolution by writing to the Resolution Selection bit (RESSEL) in the Control A register (ADC.CTRLA).
+- Configure the resolution by writing to the Resolution Selection bit (RESSEL) in the Control A register (ADC.CTRLA). - 2.
+Optional: Enable the Free-Running mode by writing a '1' to the Free-Running bit (FREERUN) in ADC.CTRLA.